 7 Interview Tips That Will Help You Get the Job

-Here are job interview tips to help prepare you to interview effectively.
-Proper preparation will help alleviate some of the stress involved in job interviews, and the more you prepare, the more comfortable and successful you will be at interviewing.
+Here are some job interview tips that can help you interview effectively.
+Proper preparation will help alleviate some of the stress involved in job interviews and position you for a positive and successful interviewing experience.

 1. Practice and Prepare

 Note that even the most well-prepared response will fall short if it does not answer the exact question you are being asked.
-While it’s important to familiarize yourself with best answers, it’s equally important to listen carefully during your interview in order to ensure your responses provide the information that the interviewer is looking for.
+While it’s important to familiarize yourself with best answers, it’s equally important to listen carefully during your interview in order to ensure your responses give the interviewer the information they are looking for.

 Also, have a list of your own questions to ask the employer ready.
-In almost any interview, you’ll be asked if you have any questions for the interviewer.
+In almost every interview, you’ll be asked if you have any questions for the interviewer.
 It is important to have at least one or two questions prepared in order to demonstrate your interest in the organization.
-Otherwise, you might come across as apathetic, which is a major turn off for hiring managers.
+Otherwise, you might come across as apathetic, which is a major turnoff for hiring managers.

 2. Develop a Connection with the Interviewer

 Ultimately, building rapport and making a personal connection with your interviewer can up your chances of getting hired.
-People tend to hire candidates they like, and who seem to be a good fit for the company culture.
+People tend to hire candidates they like and who seem to be a good fit for the company's culture.

 3. Research the Company, and Show What You Know

-Do your homework about the employer and the industry, so you are ready for the interview question "What do you know about this company?"
+Do your homework and research the employer and the industry, so you are ready for the interview question, "What do you know about this company?"
 If this question is not asked, you should try to demonstrate what you know about the company on your own.

-You should be able to find out a lot of information about the company’s history, mission and values, staff, culture and recent successes on its website.
-If the company has a blog, this can be a useful place to look, too.
+You should be able to find out a lot of information about the company’s history, mission and values, staff, culture, and recent successes on its website.
+If the company has a blog and a social media presence, they can be useful places to look, too.